 Lateral McMurray Test

-Lateral McMurray Testing for Injury to the lateral Meniscus of the knee.
+Lateral McMurray test is used to check for injury to the lateral meniscus of the knee joint.
+It…

-- Patient is supine, their affected hip and knee are flexed
+- Patient is supine with the affected hip and knee flexed.

 - Examiner grasps patient’s heel with the other hand

-- Examiner slowly extends the patient’s knee, while applying internal rotation of the tibia and varus stress on the knee to assess lateral meniscus.
+- Then slowly extends the patient’s knee, while applying internal rotation of the tibia and varus stress on the knee to assess lateral meniscus.

-- Positive Sign: Click or Catch in the extension of the knee.
+- Lateral McMurray test is Positive when there is a click (or catch) and pain in the extension of the knee.
 (A negative test does not completely rule out meniscal tear).

 - Sensitivity: 54 %